riolubruh/YABDP4Nitro/README.md

 This feature allows you to combat the somewhat blurry look of streams by applying a sharpness filter.<br>
 To do so, ensure the feature is enabled, then simply right-click on a stream you are viewing and adjust it!

-Video Demonstration:
+Video Demonstration (you might want to fullscreen to see the effect):
 <video src="https://github.com/user-attachments/assets/39d2b736-3bc8-488d-bb48-015abf5593ed">

-(Note: you might want to fullscreen to see)

-This feature cannot adjust the sharpness of your own stream nor can it add the sharpness user for other users.
+This feature cannot adjust the sharpness of your own stream nor can it add the sharpness user for other users.<br>
 It is purely client-side.
 _________________________________________________________________________________________________________________